peardeck/policies/privacy-policy.md

 We also use Web beacons, also called web bugs to collect information and improve our Services.
 A Web beacon is typically a transparent graphic image (usually 1 pixel x 1 pixel) that is placed on a site or in an email.

 We do not use cookies or Web beacons to collect Personal Information nor do we collect precise geographic location.
 However, some Devices automatically log location information in photos and videos recorded by that Device.
-If you upload any User Content from a Device that does so, .you agree that we may use this information to optimize your experience.
+If you upload any User Content from a Device that does so, you agree that we may use this information to optimize your experience.
 If you do not wish to share User Content embedded with your geo-location information with us, please do not upload them.
 If you don’t want to store location data in your User Content, please consult the documentation for your Device to turn off that feature.

 ## Analytics